 For more information about Wilson Community College's "Ready for Work" program, contact

 Wilson County employers indicate that there is a significant shortfall of prepared workers to meet their hiring needs and are constantly seeking ways to increase the effectiveness of and improving the return on investment (ROI) in their hiring processes.
-Rob Holsten,Dean of Continuing Education, Industrial Technologies and Sustainability at Wilson Community College states, “there are significant job vacancies in Wilson, but there is a lack of qualified applicants for these positions.
+Rob Holsten,Vice President Academic Affairs at Wilson Community College states, “there are significant job vacancies in Wilson, but there is a lack of qualified applicants for these positions.
 Job seekers often lack the minimum math, reading, and employability skills necessary in today’s work environment.”

 Wilson Community College received $135,000 in funding from the Golden LEAF Foundation’s Community Assistance Initiative to develop and implement a new workforce development program, “Ready for Work”, that will lead to a credentialed workforce in Wilson County to assist in industry recruitment and retention and employment for an unemployed workforce.

 The “Ready for Work” program will address Wilson County employer’s needs for qualified, job ready workers by creating a credentialed pool of applicants and increase the awareness among employers of these skilled workers.
 The "Ready for Work" program will increase the use of the WorkKeys Career Readiness Certificate (CRC), an assessment-based credential developed by ACT, Inc. to give employers, educators, economic developers, and business and industries a standard for employee assessment and recruitment.